ddvk/rmapi/README.md

 This is a fork of https://github.com/juruen/rmapi
 The following points are different:
 - geta and mgeta for notebooks and pdf files using scripts (no native go implementation)
-- sync command which synchronizes cloud -> local file only.
-All local files that does not in the cloud are deleted local!
+- mirror command which synchronizes cloud to local.
+WARNING: All local files that does not in the cloud are deleted!

 You can interact with the different API end-points through a shell.
 However, you can also run commands non-interactively.
 This may come in handy to script certian workflows such as